SALE | 30% OFF | FREE SHIPPING Shop Now

 The signs of a soy allergy usually develop within a few minutes after consuming a soy-containing food or drink, but in some cases, the onset can take over an hour or two.
 The most common soy allergy symptoms can include:

-• Oral itching or tingling in the mouth
+• Oral itching or tingling in the mouth.

-• Skin redness, rash, hives, itching sensation, or scaly skin
+• Skin redness, rash, hives, itching sensation, or scaly skin.

-• Swelling of the lips, tongue, throat, or other body parts
+• Swelling of the lips, tongue, throat, or other body parts.

-• Difficulty breathing, wheezing or coughing
+• Difficulty breathing, wheezing, or coughing.

-• Nasal congestion, runny nose, or sneezing
+• Nasal congestion, runny nose, or sneezing.

-• Abdominal pain, diarrhea, nausea, or vomiting
+• Abdominal pain, diarrhea, nausea, or vomiting.

-• Headaches, brain fog, or extreme fatigue
+• Headaches, brain fog, or extreme fatigue.

-• Itchy eyes and ear canals
+• Itchy eyes and ear canals.

-• Emotional feelings or psychological swings
+• Emotional feelings or psychological swings.

-How Long do Allergy Symptoms Last?
+How Long Do Allergy Symptoms Last?

 The duration of soy allergy symptoms can vary widely from person to person.
-Factors like stress and emotional state can contribute to the severity and duration of allergic reactions, as well as factors like age, immunity, and other biological conditions.
+Factors like stress and emotional state can contribute to the severity and duration of allergic reactions, as well as things like age, immunity, and other biological conditions.

 The longevity of allergy symptoms can also be viewed from a development perspective, such as when an allergy is detectable in children and when allergic reactions dissipate.
-Because soy allergy is one of several food allergies that commonly begins during the early stages of life, this is a particular topic of interest among parents with soy-allergic children.
+Because soy allergy is one of several food allergies that commonly begin during the early stages of life, this is a particular topic of interest among parents with soy-allergic children.

 Think You’re Allergic to Soy?
 Here’s What to Do